monica-gatti/monica-gatti/README.md

 - 👋 Hi, I’m @monica-gatti
 - 👀 I’m a Java and Python developer
-- 🌱 SpringBoot, Flask, REST API, MVC
+- 🌱 SpringBoot, Flask, Angular, Typescript, REST API, MVC
 - 💞️ I’m looking to collaborate on projects to enhance the capabilities of prediction and classification algorithm
-- 📫 How to reach me: gattimonica.it@gmail.com

 - 🧎‍♀️ :biking_woman: :basketball_woman:

 <!---